faisal7806/frappe-server-side/Using-Frappe-with-Amazon-RDS-(or-any-other-DBaaS).md

 Your bench instance allows you to connect to an external database by setting a configuration in your `common_site_config.json` in your `sites` folder.

-**Note : if you're hosting ERPNext on an EC2 instance, use an RDS Instance on the same VPC for better performance.**

 # Setup an RDS Instance for Frappe

-1. Create a new database from the RDS Panel.
+We're in the AWS Console, on the RDS page.

+1. Click the "Create database" button.
 2. Choose "Standard Create" and select "MariaDB" as the database engine.
 3. Choose a supported MariaDB Version (currently, 10.3)
 4. Set the "Master username" to "root" and choose a password.
 This is the password that bench wants to know when it asks for the "Root password".
 5. Choose the size of the DB instance (at least "t2.small").
 6. Optional: Enable Multi-AZ deployment for redundancy.
+7. Choose the same VPC that contains your frappe server EC2 instance.
-7. Select or create a parameter group that matches the below settings (for MariaDB 10.3).
+8. Select or create a parameter group that matches the below settings (for MariaDB 10.3).

 ```
 character-set-client-handshake = FALSE